-The fee to renew each certification is $85.00 for two years; for individuals who hold more than one credential, the fee is $85.00 for the first credential plus $50.00 for each additional credential if renewed at the same time plus late fee(s), if applicable.
+The fee to renew each certification is $85 for two years.
+For individuals who hold more than one credential, the fee is $85 for the first credential plus $50 for each additional credential if renewed at the same time plus late fee(s), if applicable.

-If your certification is past due by 30 days or more up to 12 months past the expiration date, there is a late fee of $30.00 in addition to the $85.00 renewal fee.
-Certifications will not be renewed and will be considered void if past due more than 12 months.
-REQUIRED for all credentials expired 30 days or more up to 12 months past expiry date.
+If your certification is past due by 30 days or more up to 12 months past the expiration date, there is a late fee of $30 in addition to the $85 renewal fee.

 If you are past due by 12 months or more, please call us for more information.